Skip to content

 ]

-The required=False kwarg allows you to create Property without including location field and the allow_null=True kwarg allows location field to be set to null if you haven't supplied it.
+The required=False kwarg allows you to create a property without including location field and the allow_null=True kwarg allows location field to be set to null if you haven't supplied it.
 For example

 Sending mutation request